eldss/metronome-cli/README.md

 Seriously, lower your volume before playing this for the first time.
 I have taken pains to balance the mix of sounds, but depending on your own configuration and the options chosen, the output might be loud for your speakers or headphones.
 This will become more evident when using the drone feature.

 I have noticed in testing on my own computer that USB headphones, at least the ones I own, distort the audio in weird ways.
-The click should sound similar to a closed hi-hat, and the harmonic tones should resemble a hammond organ, and be audible.
+The click should sound similar to a closed hi-hat, pitched down to make it easier to listen to for longer periods of time.
+The harmonic tones should resemble a hammond organ...and be audible.
 If that isn't what you are hearing, try an analog connection or direct speaker output.

 If you have suggestions to improve the sound design and/or listening experience I would love to hear them!
 I want to make this tool usable for real musicians (who also happen to know how to use CLI tools!).